Hassan-Chapra/UFC-Fight-Analysis/README.md

 🥋 UFC Fight Predictor Booth Edition 🚀

 This interactive UFC fight prediction game uses machine learning to simulate fight outcomes based on real-world fighter stats.
-Designed for booths or demo setups (or fun), it challenges users to predict winners based on performance data — then compares their guess to the model and actual result.
+Designed for booths or demo setups (or for fun), it challenges users to predict winners based on performance data — then compares their guess to the model and actual result.

 ---